alex-sutay/Compatability_games/README.md

  * WIN B S
    * Sent when a player wins
    * B is the boolean of whether or not it was you, sent as T for True (you won) and F for False (you lost)
-   * S is the string of a message, including the gameboard
+   * S is the string of a message, typically would be the gameboard
- * DRAW
+ * DRAW S
    * Sent if the game board fills with no winner
+   * S is the string of a message, typically would be the gameboard

 Client protocols:
  * DROP N